jaider0/GCDCourseProject/CodeBook.md

 **fBodyBodyGyroJerkMag.std..** - Standard deviation value of Body Gyroscope Jerk signal magnitude in frequency domain

+**Obs.:**

-**Obs.: The variables for both ds_tidy1 and ds_tidy2 are the same.
+*1. The variables for both ds_tidy1 and ds_tidy2 are the same.
 The difference between the values on each of the DS’s is that in the first case, they represent each individual measurement performed.
-In the latter, they represent the mean of all measurements performed for each combination of volunteer Id and Activity.**
+In the latter, they represent the mean of all measurements performed for each combination of volunteer Id and Activity.*

+*2. The values are given in standard gravity units 'g'.